ecadagiani/translationManager/README.md

     - options.option: {string} an constant string (TranslationManager.textOptions=[capitalize,capitalizeWord,capitalizeSentence,uppercase,lowercase])
     - options.language: [appLanguage] {string} to force language
     - options.insertValues: {Object} an object of insert value {key: value}, in the translation text, you have to add ${<key>}
-- forceString: [false] {boolean} if you don't wan't an TranslationText, but just a string
+- forceString: [false] {boolean} if you don't wan't an TranslationText, but just a string.
+The text is not subscribed to language changes, it will not change if you change the language, but it is the lightest solution, and there is no need to execute destroy method.
 ###### return
 return an instance TranslationText or a string (if forceString = true)
 ###### code: